jirotubuyaki/ThunderBayesR/README.md

 ### Markov Chain Monte Carlo Methods for CRP Clustering
 Markov Chain Monte Carlo methods (MCMC) are algorithmic methods[@Liu1994] to sample from posterior distributions.
 If conditional posterior distributions are given by models, it is the best way in order to acquire parameters as posterior distributions.
 The algorithm for this package is given by

-Lots of iterations continue on below.
+Many iterations continue on below.

 i) Sampling z_i for each i (i = 1,2, ・・・,n)